xxionias/TowardsDataScienceAnalysis/README.md

 # Data Modeling with Postgres

 ## **Overview**
-In this project, we apply Data Modeling with Postgres and build an ETL pipeline using Python.
+In this project, I applied Data Modeling with Postgres and build an ETL pipeline using Python.
 Data are collected in json format.

 ## **Stories Dataset**